taesoosong/taesoosong.github.io/_pages/research.md

 ## Governing Access: Land Use and Housing Policy
 ---

-I examine how land use and housing policy structure access to neighborhoods—both by limiting entry through local housing policies and through displacement and constrained mobility, particularly in suppy-constrained, high-cost metropolitan areas.
-My research leverages **novel big data sources and quantitative, geospatial methods** to study these dynamics, informing theory and policy.
+My research examines how access to housing and neighborhoods is governed through housing supply.
+Methodologically, I leverage novel administrative and commercial data, combined with quantitative and geospatial approaches, to observe these processes at fine spatial and temporal scales and to connect policy and market changes to household level mobility outcomes.

-### Regulating Entry and Exit: Zoning, Growth Controls, and Housing Supply
+### Regulating Entry and Exit through Housing Supply

-Planners, policymakers, and advocates increasingly look to zoning reforms and other supply-side strategies to improve housing affordability, but these efforts often raise concerns about potential residential displacement and reduced access for low-income households.
-Yet such debates frequently oversimplify the complexities of policy design—overlooking questions about the appropriate intensity of upzoning or the types of housing suited to different neighborhoods.
-My research addresses the equity impacts of zoning and housing supply policies by using fine-grained residential mobility patterns to examine these dynamics.
+Planners and policymakers increasingly look to zoning reform and housing supply strategies to address affordability.
+Yet debates about supply often focus narrowly on production, overlooking how the intensity, location, and form of housing development, as well as changes to existing housing stock, shape access differently across neighborhoods and groups.
+My research examines how housing supply policies regulate entry and exit by shaping both opportunities for in migration and risks of displacement.

 - Chapple, K. & **Song, T.** (2025). ["Can New Housing Supply Mitigate Displacement and Exclusion?
 Evidence from Los Angeles and San Francisco."](https://doi.org/10.1080/01944363.2024.2319293) _Journal of the American Planning Association 91_(1), 1-15.
   - Blog Post ([_Housing Matters_](https://housingmatters.urban.org/research-summary/does-new-housing-supply-affect-displacement) at Urban Institute)